Silent Hill Story Explanation and Alessa Timeline

 Based on multiple play-throughs and research, we’ve compiled the following Silent Hill Story Explanation for you.
 This timeline of events covers Silent Hill, Silent Hill 3 and Silent Hill: Origins, i.e. the Alessa timeline.
-The 2006 Silent Hill movie deviates slilghtly from this timeline and is considered an alternate universe in the franchise.
-To read the Silent Hill Movie Explanation, go here.
+The 2006 Silent Hill movie deviates considerably from this timeline and is considered an alternate universe in the franchise.
+As Tina from Bob’s Burgers would say, “NON-CANONICAL!”

 This explanation is based on information gathered throughout the game, multiple endings and my own personal theories.
 Needless to say, this page is chock full of spoilers.
 Read at your own risk!!

 Silent Hill started like most American towns; conceived in bloodshed and nurtured with idealism and ancient tradition.
 Founded on sacred Indian ground, pagan rituals and superstitions were the norm.
 Its settlers brought with them a dark religion worshiping pagan gods, most notably their main deity, Samael.
 This cult, calling themselves The Order, is made up of many of the town’s important public figures.
 They believe that they will begin the second-coming by summoning Samael in the flesh, via birth by an Order member.
 Whosoever becomes the mother of “god” will lead them all to Paradise “with blood-stained hands.”
 Since their god is a vengeful and violent one, physical abuse, particularly against children is common.